Washington 87, Oregon State 81

 Nelson scored 15 first-half points as Oregon State possessed a 38-33 advantage at the break.
 The Beavers scored the first seven of the second half – five by Brandt -- to stretch the lead to 12.

-GAME NOTEBOOK: Williams-Goss, who set a school freshman scoring record, made 10-of-15 field-goal attempts – including 3-of-4 from 3-point range – and went 9-of-10 from the free-throw line. … Nelson has scored 20 or more points 13 times this season and 28 in his career. … Washington had 12 offensive rebounds while posting a 34-27 edge on the boards.
+GAME NOTEBOOK: Williams-Goss made 10-of-15 field-goal attempts, including 3-of-4 from 3-point range, and went 9-of-10 from the free-throw line. … Nelson has scored 20 or more points 13 times this season and 28 in his career. … Washington had 12 offensive rebounds while posting a 34-27 edge on the boards.